 These general studies will provide the proper perspective and orientation for study within your major and the habits of mind you'll need to succeed in anything you choose to do.

 Beyond the Classroom

 Learning doesn't stop the minute you walk out of the classroom.

 Learning communities naturally extend beyond the classroom.
 Each semester, philosophy, theology, and English instructors take students into DC.
-They also arrange learning community dinners to bring everyone together outside of the classroom to converse and enjoy one another's company in an informal setting.
+They also arrange learning community dinners to bring everyone together outside the classroom to converse and enjoy one another's company in an informal setting.

 Conversations that start in the classroom inevitably spill over.
 Imagine passionately debating the nature of God all night with your roommate, discussing the questions of justice over dinner, or writing witty sketches with your closest friends.
-Indeed, some of the most important learning happens in talking, studying and living with each other.
+Indeed, some of the most important learning happens in talking, studying, and living with each other.